B-Interactive/cloudflare-stream-wordpress/README.md

 Both of these come from the Cloudflare dashboard at [dash.cloudflare.com](https://dash.cloudflare.com/), not from WordPress:

-- **Account ID** — open your domain's **Overview** page and copy the Account ID from the API section on the right.
+- **Account ID**: open your domain's **Overview** page and copy the Account ID from the API section on the right.
-- **API Token** — create a token for this plugin only, following [Cloudflare's create-token guide](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
+- **API Token**: create a token for this plugin only, following [Cloudflare's create-token guide](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 It needs one permission: **Account → Stream:Edit**.
 Also apply [Client IP Address Filtering](https://developers.cloudflare.com/fundamentals/api/how-to/restrict-tokens), restricted to your web server's IP where practical.

 Back in WordPress, both values can be saved at **Settings → Cloudflare Stream**, or defined in `wp-config.php` (preferred in production, as they stay out of database backups):